 If we do end up meeting regularly, I will provide a contract for us both to sign, which outlines how we will work together.
 Click here to read the contract I currently use with clients.

-Prior to setting up in private practice, I worked at a GP surgery as part of my counselling training, and I recently volunteered as a counsellor for MIND CPSL.
+Prior to setting up in private practice, I worked at a GP surgery as part of my counselling training, and I previously volunteered as a counsellor for MIND CPSL.

 I am originally from Sweden, and spent my childhood and early adulthood living in Europe, before settling in Cambridge.

 As well as my counselling qualifications, I also hold a degree in English and German from Warwick University, and an MPhil from the University of Cambridge.
 I speak Swedish and English and have a good understanding of German.